Course Description

 Course Benefits

-Students will increase their productivity by learning the tools and techniques needed to efficiently and effective administer a Linux system.
+Students will increase their productivity by learning the tools and techniques needed to efficiently and effectively administer a Linux system.

 Who Should Attend